KansasCityWomeninTechnology/CodingAndCocktailsWorksheetTools/tips-directory-structure/README.md

 {% include "./navigation.html" %}

 ## Create a folder {#create-dir}
-Create a folder in your home directory called `CodingAndCocktails`.
+Create a folder in your home directory called "CodingAndCocktails".
 We’ll create folders here for our different projects throughout the year.
 {% hint style='info' %}
 We use the terms **"Folder"** and **"Directory"** interchangably.
 They mean the same thing.